PROBATE RULE 1: ADMINISTRATION AND GENERAL POLICIES

 All matters filed in the Probate Department, including trials, shall be assigned to the Supervising Judge of the Probate Department as the All Purpose Judge (APJ).

-If a case is sent for trial to the Civil Division based upon its expected length or for other reasons, the APJ shall hear all issues up to trial, including any ex parte requests, with the exception of discovery issues.
-Discovery issues shall be heard in the Civil Discovery Department.
-However, if a Court employee or deputy sheriff working in the Probate Department, or a member of his or her family, is a party to a case, the Supervising Judge of the Probate Department shall transfer the case to the Civil Division for assignment for all purposes.
+If a case is sent for trial to the Civil Division based upon its expected length or for other reasons, the APJ shall hear all issues up to trial, including any ex parte requests.
+However, if a court employee or deputy sheriff working in the Probate Department, or a member of his or her family, is a party to a case, the Supervising Judge of the Probate Department shall transfer the case to the Civil Division for assignment for all purposes.

 All probate proceedings in Santa Clara County must be filed in the Probate Department of the Santa Clara County Superior Court, located at 191 N. First Street, San Jose, CA 95113.